 Renting a Viola from Top Notch in Saint Louis is Simple!

-We are a local St. Louis stringed instrument store that specializes in renting, selling, and repairing stringed instruments.
-If you need a viola for yourself or your child, you are in the right place.
-Our viola rentals start as low as about $17 a month (when paid annually), and our top-of-the line carved violas rent for only $33 a month (when paid annually).
+If you need a viola for yourself or your child, you’ve come to the right place.
+Viola rentals start as low as $17 a month (when paid annually), and our top-of-the line carved violas rent for only $33 a month (when paid annually).
 While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose a quarterly plan or even choose to pay monthly.